Welcome to the Patent Broker Information Website

 Other Services Patent Brokerage Firms Provide

-Some patent brokers just represent buyers, sellers, licensees and licensors of patents, but some offer additional services such as patent valuations and consulting services.
+Some patent brokers just represent buyers, sellers, licensees and licensors of patents, but some offer additional services such as patent valuation and IP Consulting services.
 These services can include helping a client better manage and deploy its patents, decide which patents to keep and which to divest, design and implement an IP strategy, or determine if any of the client’s patents are being infringed.

 While a patent brokerage firm typically charges for its brokerage services on a contingency basis, patent valuation and IP consulting services are on a fee basis, either per project or on an hourly or daily basis.